 These 3 are the major categories with respect to the market capitalization of stocks that these mutual fund portfolios can hold.
 Other important equity funds categories impacted by the market cap of stocks are:

-- Multi-Cap Funds need to put a minimum of 65% equity & equity related instruments.
+- Flexi-Cap Funds need to put a minimum of 65% equity & equity related instruments.
 There is no market cap related restriction and fund manager can invest across large-cap, mid-cap and small-cap stocks.

 - Large & Mid Cap Funds need to put a minimum 35% in Large Cap companies and minimum 35% in Mid Cap There are no restrictions on the remaining amounts.
 So Large & Mid Cap Funds are open-ended equity schemes which invest in both large-cap and mid-cap stocks predominantly.

-In addition, there are other equity funds types as well, namely Dividend Yield Funds, Value Funds and Contra Funds (AMCs are allowed to offer either Value fund or Contra fund but not both), Focused Funds, Sectoral or Thematic Funds and ofcourse, the tax-saving ELSS funds.
+In addition, there are other equity funds types as well, namely Dividend Yield Funds, Value Funds and Contra Funds (AMCs are allowed to offer either Value fund or Contra fund but not both), Focused Funds, Sector Funds or Thematic Funds and ofcourse, the tax-saving ELSS funds.

 You can read more about these and other mutual funds in detail in SEBI MF Categorization Fund definitions (updated).